Pupil Premium & Recovery Premium

 Most vulnerable pupils are motivated to complete their work and welcome the help of support staff to assist them with their work.

-All vulnerable children would usually take part in residential and/or educational visits and benefit from their experiences.
-School closures in 2020 and 2021 prevented these happening.
+All vulnerable children take part in residential and/or educational visits and benefit from their experiences.

 In line with the Education Endowment Foundation (EEF) guidance, we are using a three tier approach: teaching and whole school strategies, targeted approach and wider strategies.